The Château de Vaux-le-Vicomte will astonish you (mandatory online booking)! Find out why:

-1.The founding French Formal Garden and inspiration of Versailles
+1.The founding French Formal Garden that inspired Versailles

-André Le Nôtre, gardener of the King, creates at Vaux-le-Vicomte the seminal expression of the Jardin à la française, the French aesthetic of formal gardens that swept Europe in the 17th century.
-The strong lines and nobility of the garden design, its changing vistas and hidden charms, and the symphony of fountains, all combine with theatrical majesty to make Vaux-le-Vicomte a masterpiece of the French Formal Garden.
+André Le Nôtre, gardener of the King, created at Vaux-le-Vicomte the seminal expression of the Jardin à la française, the French aesthetic of formal gardens that swept Europe in the 17th century.
+The strong lines and nobility of the garden design, its changing vistas and hidden charms, and the symphony of fountains… all combine with theatrical majesty to make of Vaux-le-Vicomte a masterpiece of the French Formal Gardens.

-Nicolas Fouquet commissioned the most important artists of his time : an architect, Louis Le Vau, a painter, Charles Le Brun, and a landscape gardener, André Le Notre, to execute jointly the entire project.
+Nicolas Fouquet commissioned the most important artists of his time: the architect Louis Le Vau, the painter Charles Le Brun, and the landscape gardener, André Le Notre, to execute jointly the entire project.
 The result of this fraternal union was a work of unparalleled harmony and beauty.
 Louis XIV will hire the same team to build the Château de Versailles.

-2.The largest private estate listed as a Historic Monument in France
+2.The largest private estate listed as a Historical Monument in France

-From its creation in the XVIIth century, four successive families owned the estate.
-Private house and home before opening to public in 1968, the château has kept an inhabited spirit, welcoming each visitor as a guest.
+From its creation in the 17th century onwards, four successive families have owned the estate.
+First envisionned as a private home before opening to public in 1968, the château has kept an inhabited spirit, welcoming each visitor as a guest.

 3.An unforgettable family day

-Electric car rental – to amuse young and old, 4-persons electric buggies are available to roam the 33 hectares of French Formal Garden
+Electric car rental – to amuse all ages, 4-person electric buggies are available to roam the 33 hectares of French Formal Garden.

 4.A unique and romantic evening

-An inescapable institution and one of the most beautiful examples of Vaux-le-Vicomte’s audacity, the château was the first to offer evening visits lit by candles…a unique moment.
-Every Saturday evening from May to October, 2000 candles enlighten the château and the gardens, enhancing a moment out of time and place.
-In 2017, a new fireworks is launched by a luck visitor drawn by lots!
+Now considered as one of the most beautiful examples of Vaux-le-Vicomte’s audacity, the château was the first to offer evening visits lit by candles…a unique moment that cannot be missed.
+Every Saturday evening from June to October and every Friday in July and August, 2000 candles illuminate the château and the gardens, enhancing a moment out of time and place.

 5.A château near Paris

-50 kilometers southeast of Paris, the estate is accessible by car, by public transportation or by shuttle.
+Located 50 kilometers southeast of Paris, the estate can be accessed by car, public transportation or by shuttle.
 MORE INFORMATION

-Candlelit evenings – every Saturday evening from May to October, the château and its gardens are lit by 2000 candles
+Candlelit evenings – every Saturday evening from June to October and every Friday in July and August, the château and its gardens are lit by 2000 candles.

-Water show – every 2nd and last Saturday of the month, from 3 PM to 6 PM, all the fountains of the garden are switched open for a unique moment
+Water show – some days, all the fountains of the garden are switched open for a unique moment

-Christmas – a thousand and one decoration and illuminations will transport you into a magical world of marvel and wonder
+Vaux-le-Vicomte’s illuminations – a thousand and one decorations and illuminations will transport you into a magical world of marvel and wonder (from November 20, 2021, to January 2, 2022)

 7.An entirely decorated and furnished château

-The visit of the château is organized around four levels, decorated and furnished as if Nicolas Fouquet and his family had recently left the place.
-Vaux-le-Vicomte is one of the rare decors that has remained intact back from the XVIIth century.
+The visit of the château is organised around four levels, decorated and furnished as if Nicolas Fouquet and his family had recently left the place.
+Vaux-le-Vicomte is one of the rare decors that has remained intact back from the 17th century.

 8.A 360° visit